 Boredom

 A parrot that lacks companionship and enrichment will grow bored, resulting in behavioral problems.
-However, you can alleviate a parrot’s boredom by doing the following:
+You can alleviate a parrot’s boredom by doing the following:

-- Socializing more often, including talking and playing together or letting it sit on your shoulder.
+• Socializing together, including talking and playing or letting it sit on your shoulder.

 According to Applied Animal Behavior Science, enrichment should include problem-solving challenges.